TMIS-Turbo/PRC-CMORL/README.md

  ### Run
  There are nine multi-objective robotic environments, namely MO-Swimmer-v2, MO-Hopper-v2, MO-Walker2d-v2, MO-HalfCheetah-v2, MO-Ant-v2, MO-Swimmer-v3, MO- Hopper-v3, MO-Walker2d-v3, and MO-Ant-v3.
- For example, Users can leverage the following command to run the code in the terminal and train the Ant robot under two conflicting objectives:
+ For example, users can leverage the following command to run the code in the terminal and train the Ant robot under two conflicting objectives:

 	python train_2d.py --env_name MO-Ant-v2
  Users can also use the following command to run the code in the terminal and train the Ant robot under three conflicting objectives: